Download & Setup OctoPrint

 The generic setup instructions boil down to

-- Installing Python 3 (version 3.10 or lower), including pip.
+- Installing Python 3, including pip.

 - Creating a virtual environment somewhere: